 Away from class work and clinical care, Colleges also serve as an opportunity to build relationships – as well as instill collegiality and camaraderie – during numerous community and recreational activities such as the College Cup.

 The College Cup is designed to nurture the development of the well-rounded physician.
-Each of the six Colleges is awarded points for participation or success in activities throughout the year that fall into three categories: altruism, recreation, and academic.
-The College with the most points at the end of each year wins the honor of their College name being inscribed on a trophy, which is displayed in the Bryan Williams, M.D.
-Student Center.
+Each of the six Colleges is awarded points for participation or success in activities throughout the year that fall into three categories: Mind, Body and Soul.
+The College with the most points at the end of each year wins the honor of their College name being inscribed on a trophy, which is displayed in the Student Affairs Office.
 Relationships that begin on the first day of school can lead to lifelong friendships.